anthroarts/engelsystem/setup.md

 4. Your old password remains `asdfasdf`.
 Enter a new password, then click "Save".

-5. Click on the "Gofurs" menu in the middle of the top of the screen.
-Choose "Gofur types".
+5. Click on the "Volunteers" menu in the middle of the top of the screen.
+Choose "Volunteer types".

-6. Click on the + to the right of the word "Gofurtypes".
-You will want 2 types: "Gofur" and "Requestor".
+6. Click on the + to the right of the word "Volunteer types".
+You will be setting up types for each area which can take a volunteer.

 7. Click on the "Shift" menu in the middle of the top of the screen.
 Choose "Shift types".